mondrus96/mondrus96.github.io/_pages/about.md

 I'm interested in **statistics, machine learning, and neuroscience** broadly.
 I focus on creating robust methods for, and deriving novel insights from neuroimaging data.
 I am keenly interested in developing graph/network models for time-varying, multimodal data and using this to drive understanding of cogntive processes and disease mechanisms in the brain.

 If you would like to chat, **please reach out** to me at either mondrus[at]ualberta.ca or martin.ondrus[at]nyu.edu.

-I also like to run, and if you do too, feel free to [add me on Strava](https://strava.app.link/PXLcaH2kILb)!